tiredkangaroo/Groceries/README.md

 ```

 ##### step 2:
-change working directory to frontend and run the command: `npm run build && mv dist ../static` (this will build the vite application and move it to the main directory for the application as "static").
+change working directory to frontend and run the command: `npm i && npm run build && mv dist ../static` (this will build the vite application and move it to the main directory for the application as "static").

 ##### step 3:
 go back to the main directory for application/repository and run the go program: